Westworld (TV series): Marketing

 Prior to the airing of Westworld, HBO held virtual reality exhibits at events like San Diego Comic-Con and Techcrunch Disrupt devoted to Westworld: A Delos Destination.
 Attendees were allowed to navigate the process by which guests would enter Westworld, and interact with the 3D environment.
 Made to run on the HTC Vive virtual reality headset, the piece was conceived by showrunners Nolan and Joy.
 It was designed using Unreal Engine 4, combining computer-generated content and live action 360-degree video.
 Users received a binary code, permitting access to the website DiscoverWestworld.com as part of a viral marketing campaign.
 Visitors were shown a trailer of a fictional travel site, leading them to order a trip to Westworld.
 A chatbot featured on the website, named Aeden, is available as a Google Assistant action on the smart speaker Google Home.

 In March 2018, to promote Westworld's second season, HBO constructed a real-life replica of the show's fictional Western "town" of Sweetwater during South by Southwest, built on two acres of open land just outside Austin, Texas.
 Fans took shuttles to the site, which was dressed in the Old West style, with over 60 actors playing the parts of the android "hosts".

 At the Consumer Electronics Show in January 2020, prior to the third season, HBO held a special event hosted by "Incite", the fictional company to be introduced in the third season, with "hosts" attending the invited guests' needs.

 Home media

 The first season of Westworld (subtitled The Maze) was released on Blu-ray, DVD, and 4K Ultra HD Blu-ray on November 7, 2017.
-It is the first scripted TV series to be released on 4K Blu-ray in the United States.
+It was the first scripted TV series to be released on 4K Blu-ray in the United States.
 The second season was released on Blu-ray, DVD, and 4K Blu-ray on December 4, 2018.
 The third season was released on Blu-ray, DVD, and 4K Blu-ray on November 17, 2020.
 The fourth season was released on Blu-ray, DVD, and 4K Blu-ray on November 29, 2022.